MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
 # <a name="performance-analysis-reference"></a>Referência de análise de desempenho

-Esta página é uma referência abrangente dos recursos do Microsoft Edge DevTools relacionados à análise do desempenho.
+Esta página é uma referência abrangente dos recursos Microsoft Edge DevTools relacionados à análise do desempenho.

-Navegue [até Introdução à][DevtoolsEvaluatePerformanceGettingStarted] Análise do Desempenho do Tempo de Execução para obter um tutorial guiado sobre como analisar o desempenho de uma página usando o Microsoft Edge [DevTools][MicrosoftEdgeDevTools].
+Navegue [até Introdução Análise do][DevtoolsEvaluatePerformanceGettingStarted] Desempenho do Tempo de Execução para um tutorial guiado sobre como analisar o desempenho de uma página usando Microsoft Edge [DevTools][MicrosoftEdgeDevTools].

 ## <a name="record-performance"></a>Desempenho do registro